 Cloud OS, i.e Cloud based Operating Systems are nothing but a set of applications and programs running on a system, much like your personal computer.
 Except that, the whole service relies on Internet, and the Applications available within the system (and the whole System itself), is not technically installed on your machine.
 Cloud OS is a very small part, or rather a branch, in the field of Cloud Computing.

 Cloud OS is kind of a system which offers services on the go.
 It is not a full fledged operating system.
-It provides services like, office suite, music, videos, and numerous other services with enough storage space required.
+It offers basic yet useful services like, office suite, music, videos, and numerous other services with enough storage space required to get the work done.
 Some of the Cloud OS’s have been available since many years, and thanks to the technology advancements in recent years, it offers more mobility with your data, by installing its app on your smartphones and tablets.
 And the best part is, it is Free.

 JoliCloud is one of the few Cloud OS ‘s in this list which also allows you to install the OS on your computer, which means you can use it offline as well.
 JoliCloud’s source code too is available on GitHub.
 JoliCloud claims that at present it powers 2 million devices.
 It has a list of more than 1,500 applications to choose from, which updates automatically.
 If you don’t wish to create JoliCloud account, you can simply sign on with Google or Facebook ID.
 JoliCloud’s app is also available for iOS and Android.
 It goes without saying that it also offers services like SkyDrive, Google Drive, Dropbox besides others.